iffyaiyan/airbnb-Seatle/README.md

 **Seattle_airbnb_CRISP_project.ipynb**

-There are three dataset files of Seattle Airbnb dataset that is downloaded from Kaggle (https://www.kaggle.com/airbnb/seattle)
+There are three datasets files in Seattle Airbnb dataset that can be downloaded from Kaggle (https://www.kaggle.com/airbnb/seattle)

 * **listings.csv:** including full descriptions and average review score
 * **reviews.csv:** including unique id for each reviewer and detailed comments